-J. Michael Feazell: How did you first become acquainted with Trinitarian theology?
+J. Michael Feazell: How did you become acquainted with Trinitarian theology?

 Trevor Hart: I was an undergraduate student at the University of Durham in England.
 In about the second year of my three years of study, someone introduced me to Tom Torrance’s work.
 They lent me a copy of Space, Time, and Incarnation, and I confess it took a little bit of reading.
 But I moved quickly on and picked up some of his other books, Theology and Reconstruction, Theology and Reconciliation.

-It was in his writing that I, for the first time, realized that it was possible to do hard-nosed, thorough, rigorous, systematic theology in a way that touched base on almost every page with the things that mattered to the life of faith.
-Sometimes I wasn’t finding that in the people I was reading.
-That’s not to say that the theologians I was reading weren’t men and women of faith, it’s simply that the theology seemed to be doing something other than a game in which actually conscious, self-conscious meshing of theology with Scripture, with the tradition, and with the practical concerns of Christian life and living was apparent.
+In his writing, I realized that it was possible to do hard-nosed, thorough, rigorous, systematic theology in a way that touched base on almost every page with the things that mattered to the life of faith.
+Sometimes I wasn’t finding that in the other people I was reading.
+That’s not to say that the theologians I was reading weren’t men and women of faith – it’s that the theology seemed to be doing something other than a game in which self-conscious meshing of theology with Scripture, with tradition, and with the practical concerns of Christian life and living was apparent.

 I found that very encouraging, slightly daunting, because he did it so well, but also refreshing.
-I moved on, because reading Tom Torrance, you don’t go very far without finding allusions to other figures very quickly.
+I moved on, because when reading Tom Torrance, you don’t go very far without finding allusions to other figures.
 One of them was Karl Barth.
-So I started to read Karl Barth as well, and again found the same sort of thing in Barth that I found in Torrance, and both of those were very much casting the whole of theology in this Trinitarian way of understanding things.
+So I started to read Karl Barth as well, and found the same sort of thing in Barth that I found in Torrance, and both of them were casting the whole of theology in this Trinitarian way of understanding things.

 Reading Karl Barth

-JMF: Karl Barth has such a huge body of work that it seems that people...there’s so much, that they don’t even undertake to read it.
-And there’s a lot of misunderstanding, or has been.
+JMF: Karl Barth has such a huge body of work that it seems that people…there’s so much, that they don’t even undertake to read it.
+And there’s been a lot of misunderstanding.
 Do you think that that is improving?
 Is Karl Barth being better understood?

 TH: I suspect so.
 I hope so.
 Barth is a complex figure, as you say.
-His work is daunting, there’s an awful lot of it.
-In a way that I think is analogous to Torrance too, it’s not easy to get into.
-Part of the reason for that is he has his own way of saying things, putting things.
-There’s a huge level of overall consistency between the different parts of his work, which means that you really need to have read all the others before you start any one of them.
+His work is daunting; there’s an awful lot of it.
+In a way that is analogous to Torrance, it’s not easy to get into.
+Part of the reason is that he has his own way of saying things, putting things.
+There’s a huge level of overall consistency between the different parts of his work, which means that you need to have read all the others before you start any one of them.
 So wherever you leap in, it’s going to be hard work at first.
-But if you stick with it, it becomes very readable very quickly, and you see the same themes occurring, you recognize where you are within the map, as it were, of his thought.
+But if you stick with it, it becomes readable quickly, and you see the same themes occurring; you recognize where you are within the map, as it were, of his thought.

-Usually I would encourage an undergraduate student wanting to start reading Barth to go and have a look at The Doctrine of Reconciliation [Church Dogmatics volume 4], where the themes are familiar ones: atonement, incarnation, and so on.
+Usually I would encourage an undergraduate student wanting to start reading Barth to look at The Doctrine of Reconciliation [Church Dogmatics volume 4], where the themes are familiar: atonement, incarnation, and so on.
 He treats them in a way which is sometimes difficult, but sometimes just “home from home.”
 What students get when they read that is the sense that even if they’re not understanding everything on every page, nevertheless this is someone with whose thought they can feel at home.

-Not that Barth won’t stretch them, not that he won’t actually make them re-think some things, maybe fairly fundamentally.
-Not that on occasion (and this remains true after 30 years of reading his thought) they may not end up disagreeing with him fairly fundamentally about one or two things, but they will have grappled at a very deep level with some very basic themes in the gospel, in their understanding of who God is and in their understanding of what God has done in Jesus Christ and in the way that that plays out in the wider story of life in the world.
-For that, it’s very hard to better Barth, although I think if I were wanting to cluster theologians who do it well, Barth and Torrance would be in the first league.
+Not that Barth won’t stretch them, not that he won’t make them re-think some things, maybe fairly fundamentally.
+Not that on occasion (and this remains true after 30 years of reading his thought) they may not end up disagreeing with him about one or two things, but they will have grappled at a deep level with some basic themes in the gospel, in their understanding of who God is, in their understanding of what God has done in Jesus Christ, and in the way that that plays out in the wider story of life in the world.
+For that, it’s hard to better Barth, although if I wanted to cluster theologians who do it well, Barth and Torrance would be in the first league.

 TH: Yeah.
-Barth himself famously talks about the strange new world that you find in the pages of the Bible, and I think many readers have a similar experience when they first pick up Karl Barth, that here too there is a strange new world and you might not yet be able to identify all the landmarks or even pick out the horizon.
+Barth talks about the strange new world that we find in the Bible, and many readers have a similar experience when they first pick up Barth, that here too there is a strange new world, and you might not yet be able to identify all the landmarks or pick out the horizon.
 But nevertheless, you know that you’re in somewhere that’s unfamiliar, in a sense.

-I cited a couple of moments ago that Barth’s theology in some ways has a very familiar ring to it.
-But you also get the sense that even though these are familiar themes and familiar landmarks, somehow the configuration of them is different.
-The difference is one that is intriguing, and I think when most people read it the first time, it’s attractive.
-There’s something about it that has changed.
-Yes, the players are the same players and the storylines are the same storylines, but something has been done to them which gives it a completely different feel.
+I cited a couple of moments ago that Barth’s theology in some ways has a familiar ring to it.
+But you also get the sense that even though these are familiar themes and landmarks, somehow the configuration of them is different.
+The difference is intriguing, and when most people read it the first time, it’s attractive.
+Something about it has changed.
+The players are the same players and the storylines are the same storylines, but something has been done to them which gives it a completely different feel.

-Even if they don’t understand it at first and they can’t see how it all plays out in the larger structure of their understanding of the Christian faith, most of the people I’ve met who have read Barth and engaged with him at any length find that attractive immediately.
-They find it’s something they want to hear more of, and that’s because it is the gospel.
+Even if they don’t understand it at first and they can’t see how it all plays out in the larger structure of their understanding of the Christian faith, most people I’ve met who have engaged with Barth at any length find that attractive immediately.
+It’s something they want to hear more of, and that’s because it is the gospel.
 It is the story of the God who gives all for us and is determined to be for us.
 Barth’s got his finger on that pulse from the very first, and it’s shot through the whole of his theology.
-There’s no part, I think, of his theology where that doesn’t come up again, and again, and again, and shape the whole of the substance of what he has to say, no matter what he’s talking about.
+There’s no part of his theology where that doesn’t come up again and again and shape the whole substance of what he has to say, no matter what he’s talking about.

 The doctrine of election

-JMF: When we think of Calvinists today, we aren’t necessarily thinking of John Calvin himself perhaps, but we’re thinking of a kind of theology that excludes people… On one side there’s a declaration of assurance of salvation, but on the other side, there’s a “How do you know that you’re among the elect?”
+JMF: When we think of Calvinists today, we aren’t necessarily thinking of John Calvin, but we’re thinking of a theology that excludes people… On one side there’s a declaration of assurance of salvation, but on the other side, there’s a “How do you know that you’re among the elect?”
 Well, you know by the evidence of your works, and yet that proves nothing to you.
-Is there a difference between John Calvin’s theology as it lies and what has become of it, and what influence has Karl Barth brought to that understanding?
+Is there a difference between John Calvin’s theology and what has become of it, and what influence has Karl Barth brought to that understanding?

-What Barth saw and shows is that you can’t actually formulate a doctrine of election, or indeed any other sort of doctrine, simply by lifting verses from the page of Scripture and laying them out and putting them in a logical order.
+What Barth saw and shows is that you can’t formulate a doctrine of election, or any other doctrine, simply by lifting verses from Scripture and laying them out and putting them in a logical order.
 That’s not how it works.
 It never has worked like that.
 You have to go further than that.
 You have to relate doctrines to one another.
 You have to ask questions about certain themes that perhaps have priority logically, theologically over others.

-Barth’s fundamental conviction is that while the theme of election, God’s choosing, God’s deciding, ultimately the sovereignty of God, is fundamental to the way Christians conceive of God and should conceive of him in biblical terms, that it’s in the person of Christ that the theological center of gravity falls in Scripture and, therefore, in theology too, it should be.
+Barth’s fundamental conviction is that while the theme of election, God’s choosing, God’s deciding, ultimately the sovereignty of God, is fundamental to the way Christians should conceive of God in biblical terms, that it’s in the person of Christ that the theological center of gravity falls in Scripture and, therefore, in theology too, it should be.

-His thorough-going insistence on rethinking what it might mean to say that God chooses, concerning a person’s eternal well-being, in the light of Jesus Christ and his refusal to acknowledge the meaningfulness of talking about any God who, as he puts it, is hidden behind Jesus Christ, forced him to a very radical re-reading of the doctrine — that it’s the fundamental conviction that it’s not in the text of the Bible pure and simple as some work of literature that God reveals himself, finally it’s in a human life lived, a death died and raised to life again that God has made himself known fully and finally.
+His thoroughgoing insistence on rethinking what it might mean to say that God chooses, concerning a person’s eternal well-being, in the light of Jesus Christ and his refusal to acknowledge the meaningfulness of talking about any God who, as he puts it, is hidden behind Jesus Christ, forced him to a radical re-reading of the doctrine — to the fundamental conviction that it’s not in the text of the Bible as some work of literature that God reveals himself, finally it’s in a human life lived, a death died and raised to life again that God has made himself known fully and finally.
 All the rest needs to be worked out in the light of what that means and the significance of that fact.

 Jesus as God

-JMF: Why is it so significant when Jesus said, “If you have seen me, you have seen the Father”?
-What is so important about that?
+JMF: Why is it significant when Jesus said, “If you have seen me, you have seen the Father”?
+What is important about that?

-TH: One way of answering that question is pastorally rather than theologically, differentiating between those two for the moment.
-(I wouldn’t want to drive a wedge between them, incidentally.)
-But let’s look at it pastorally.
+TH: One way of answering that is pastorally rather than theologically, differentiating between those two for the moment.
+(I wouldn’t want to drive a wedge between them, incidentally, but let’s look at it pastorally.)
 Most people, if they think of God at all, have a question mark about what sort of God it is they’re dealing with.
-Luther famously had that question, “How can I get a gracious God?”
-Even Christians sometimes live with this lurking suspicion that God may turn out to be rather unpleasant or to have a grudge against them or a good case against them.
+Luther had the question, “How can I get a gracious God?”
+Christians sometimes live with this lurking suspicion that God may turn out to be rather unpleasant, or to have a grudge against them or a good case against them.